Last Updated on February 21, 2021 by Nina Ahmedow

 Why You Shouldn’t Ride a Donkey

 More and more people are starting to realize the cruelty of riding elephants in Thailand.
 And the lovely Ashley Renne has an entire post about camel riding in Egypt.
 But far too often, tourists from Western countries focus on animal exploitation in Asia and Africa only to happily go on horse-drawn carriage rides in European cities and ride donkeys or mules in Greece.
+Can I ride a donkey and then criticize elephant riding?

 Or do you really believe that horses, mules, and donkeys walk up to people wanting to be ridden while only elephants have to be broken?
 Throughout history, humans have used many animals to carry goods as well as ourselves.